SecSign/SecSign-ID-Drupal-Module/README.md

 SecSign ID - The mobile way to log into web sites

 SecSign ID is a module for real two-factor authentication (2FA) for Drupal sites.
 2FA adds another layer of security to your website by using a second token.
 In this case the physical token is your smartphone.
-If you seek for more information about about two-factor authentication have a look at <https://www.secsign.com/two-factor-authentication/>.
+If you seek for more information about about two-factor authentication have a look at <https://www.secsign.com/two-factor-authentication/> or at the SecSign blog <https://www.secsign.com/two-factor-authentication-vs-two-step-verification/>.

 * Integrate SecSign ID into your own Drupal site in less than one minute.
 (There are also APIs for PHP, Ruby, Python and Java and plugins for Joomla and Wordpress.)
 * You and your users can also use SecSign ID to visit securely other web sites (e.g. <https://portal.secsign.com> for true professional messaging and cloud sharing.)